HL7/fhir-specialty-rx/input/pages/message-submission.md

 ### Synchronous or Asynchronous Response

 Specialty Rx Query Responses are expected to be systematically produced using data in the patient's electronic health record.
 They may be returned synchronously or asynchronously in near real-time.
-The Requesting System cannot influence which behavior occurs; when a message is received, the Data Source System determines whether it will respond synchronously or asynchronously.

-- When responding asynchronously, the Data Source System first acknowledges the request message with a `200 OK` with no body, or returns an HTTP error if the message cannot be processed
+- When responding asynchronously, the Data Source system first acknowledges the request message with a `200 OK` with no body, or returns an HTTP error if the message cannot be processed

 <p></p>